BenjaminOsemene/mid-sprint-2024-travelapi-s4/README.md

-This project implements a Spring Boot application that manages a travel-related database including cities, airports, aircraft,and passengers.
+This project is a Spring Boot application that manages a travel-related database including cities, airports, aircraft,and passengers.

 The key features include:
 -CRUD operations for cities, airports, aircraft, and passengers